spatie/checklist-going-live/readme.md

 - [ ] Mobile: test on latests versions of Mobile Safari, Android

 ## 2. Front-end checklist
 - [ ] Does Favicon load?
+Try to pin tab in Safari.
 - [ ] Search sources for `http://`.
 Replace by `https://`
-- [ ] Remove all `console.log`'s in scripts
+- [ ] Check JS lint errors.
+Remove all `console.log`'s in scripts
-- [ ] Webfonts: is the live domain configured in typekit?.
+- [ ] Webfonts: is the live domain configured in services like Typekit, Fonts.com etc.?
 - [ ] Are 404, 500 en 503 pages provided.
-Do they contain good content like 'back to home', search or a navigation tree?
+Do they provide useful content like 'back to home', search or a navigation tree?
-- [ ] Test Facebook sharing / provide og-tags
+- [ ] Test Facebook sharing.
+Provide og-tags if needed.
 - [ ] Is Yarn.lock present?
-- [ ] Only jQuery v3 maybe used.
-All references to jQuery 2 most be removed `npm ls jquery`
+- [ ] Only jQuery v3 may be used.
+All references to jQuery 2 must be removed `npm ls jquery`

 ## 3. Check content (with an open console)
 - [ ] Are all strings / images present?
 - [ ] Does the menu has a correct active state on every page?
+- [ ] Check page titles / description
 - [ ] Check for console errors
 - [ ] Check total weight of homepage
 - [ ] Check all pages for n+1 problems?